-- Check brake system for crossed air line. - Shut engine off so you can hear the brakes. - Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
-You should hear the brake move when applied and air escape when the brakes are released. - Check air brake system pressure gauge for signs of major air loss. - When you are sure trailer brakes are working, start engine. - Make sure air pressure is up to normal.
+- Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
+You should hear the brakes move when applied and air escape when the brakes are released. - Check air brake system pressure gauge for signs of major air loss. - When you are sure trailer brakes are working, start engine. - · Make sure air pressure is up to normal.